Conquering Math – Exam Tips

-When most people think of having to solve a math problem on the certification exam this is what they picture in their mind:
+When most of us think of having to solve a math problem on the certification exam this is what we picture in our mind:

-In reality, the math is not complicated if you don’t let it intimidate you.
-Here’s a few pointers to help you prepare for, and ace the math portion of your water distribution certification exam.
+I promise, you won’t see anything nearly as complicated.
+In reality, the math is pretty simple, IF you don’t let it intimidate you.
+Here’s a few pointers to help you prepare for, and ace, the math portion of your water distribution certification exam.

 - The main key to conquering math is repetition.
 Don’t just work one or two problems and think you’ve got it down pat.
 Work through several problems.
 Do this on a daily basis and over time it will become second nature.